la2050/challenge/_2020/learn/fa-mli-inc.md

   multiple interconnected roots of social problems in our neighborhoods.
 It calls for collaborative, comprehensive and sustained efforts to transform these underlying conditions through participation.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  One Voice works now as a partner serving our students, as they look for guidance selecting a college, community college, or trade school upon high school graduation.
+Their Scholars Program prepares and supports 150 low-income students from Los Angeles for college success through professional college advisement, personal counseling, college essay instruction, SAT preparation courses, application and testing fees, emergency funds, and “wraparound” services available to each Scholar and each Scholars’ family. to graduate from college.

+  As a testament to their commitment, 100% of their Scholars are admitted to four-year colleges, 95% graduate from college, and over 30% go on to graduate school.
 Which of LA2050’s resources will be of the most value to you?:
   - Communications support
 Please list the organizations collaborating on this proposal.: One Voice